NHOrus/srwq-compilation/episode-08.md

 Irm facepalms

-"W-well, first things first...we need more troops!
+"W-well, first things first... we need more troops!
 We can't make any decision until we have our maximum power.
 Then we can be the hot new unit that everyone wants on their side!!"

 Kai smirks and rubs his eyepatch.
-"Not the worst suggestion...but with the EFA crackdown at the level it is, finding a bunch of mechs lying around is no trivial matter."
+"Not the worst suggestion... but with the EFA crackdown at the level it is, finding a bunch of mechs lying around is no trivial matter."

 Irm nods.
 "Yeah.
 With Mao Industries essentially run by the EFA, Itsurugi and TLI were essentially the only other places producing mechs on any scale, and they've both been bombed out of existence now."